SeanTolstoyevski/paket/README.md

 ```

 **Great**, we created our first package.
 We're going to write some code now.

+## Examples

 If you want you can examine the codes in the [examples folder](https://github.com/SeanTolstoyevski/paket/examples).

-## ⛑ If you like this:
+## 😋 If you like this

 * 📝🖊 Please consider creating a PR or emailing me for grammatical errors and other language issues in documents.
 English is **not my native language**.
-I'm advancing.

-* 🤗 If you can test for Linux and Darwin, that would be a great  for me.
+* If you can test for Linux and Darwin, that would be a great  for me.
 I am a blind software developer.
 I cannot set up an environment in Linux that can develop and test these projects.
 Linux's accessibility is not as good as Windows.
 No mac.
 I'll try to test as much as possible with the built-in `go test` though.

 * 💰🤑 If you don't want to do any of them and want to give financial support (like a cup of french press), you can send an e-mail

 * 🌟⭐ And send a star.
 This is the greatest favor.
 I'm looking for a job.
 Employers are not so optimistic in Turkey against disabled users.
 But any good project with a few stars can win over employers' hearts.

-## FAQ:
+## 🤔 FAQ

 * Why name **Paket**?